 On December 1, 1955, Rosa Parks solidified her place in the history books by refusing to give up her bus seat to a white passenger—an arrestable offense in then-segregated Montgomery, Alabama.
 That quiet act of defiance helped kick-start the Civil Rights Movement and made Parks a household name.
 But it isn’t the only thing she should be remembered for.
 Here are some facts worth knowing about the icon, who was born in Tuskegee, Alabama, on February 4, 1913.

 1. Rosa Parks finished high school at a time when that was rare.

 Though Rosa Parks enjoyed school, she dropped out at age 16 to take care of her dying grandmother.
 When she was 19 years old, Parks’s husband, Raymond, urged her to complete her high school education.
-She received her diploma in 1933, making her part of the mere 7 percent of African Americans at the time to earn the distinction.
+She received her diploma in 1933, making her part of the mere 7 percent of Black Americans at the time to earn the distinction.

 2. She was active in politics.

-Parks’s first conflict with James Blake, the bus driver who reported her to the police in 1955, came more than a decade earlier.
-In 1943, she boarded a bus driven by Blake and, after she paid her fare, he told her to exit and re-enter through the back doors—a rule for black riders using the segregated bus system.
+Parks’s first conflict with James Blake, the bus driver who reported her to the police in 1955, occurred more than a decade earlier.
+In 1943, she boarded a bus driven by Blake and, after she paid her fare, he told her to exit and re-enter through the back doors—a rule for Black riders using the segregated bus system.
 Instead of waiting for her to get back in, Blake drove away once Parks was off the bus.
 She avoided the driver for more than 10 years until one day she boarded his bus without paying attention.
 When she refused to surrender her seat to a white passenger, Blake was the one who called the police and had her arrested.